-This Agreement applies to you if you are registered with PayPal as resident of the UK, Jersey, Guernsey, Isle of Man or Gibraltar.
+This Agreement applies to you if you are registered with PayPal as resident of the UK, Jersey, Guernsey or Isle of Man.

 By integrating or using any of the Products or Online Card Payment Services you agree to be bound by the terms of this Agreement.
 If you are offered and choose to use any Product, Online Card Payment Service or functionality (including technology) mentioned in this Agreement, the terms in this Agreement relating to that Product, Online Card Payment Service or functionality apply.

 - Website Payments Pro - a suite of functionality consisting of Express Checkout, Direct Payments API, and Virtual Terminal as standard.
 Optional additional services include Fraud Protection, and the Recurring Payments Tool.